IBM/iot-edge-predictive-models-dsx/README.md

 6. On your laptop /desktop web browser, open the Node-RED web editor running on Raspberry by entering the URL
     ”raspberrypi ip address:1880”.
 In the example shown below the IP address for Raspberry Pi is 192.168.1.26.
 	You can check your WiFi router (or horspot) configuration for the finding the Raspberry Pi IP address.

 ## 6.2  User imports Node-RED flows in Raspberry Pi

 Import “Emitter” Node-RED flow “Rpi2BMX” in Raspberry Pi from [RPi2BMX.json](/configuration/RPi/RPi2BMX.json)

 ![png](doc/images/iea_rpi2bmx_flow.png)

-Set the Device ID in the “event” IoT output node to “kpedgetobmx20171207”
+Leave the tab that shows this flow open.

 Import “Collector” Node-RED flow “BMX2RPi” on Raspberry Pi from [BMX2RPi.json](/configuration/RPi/BMX2RPi.json)

 ![png](doc/images/iea_bmx2rpi_flow.png)
+This will create a second flow "BMX2RPi" in a second tab.
+Leave this openas well.

 ## 6.3	User configures Emitter,Receiver Node-RED flows in Raspberry Pi

+In the flow “Rpi2BMX”,set the Device ID in the “event” IoT output node to “kpedgetobmx20171207”

 In “BMX2RPi” flow, set the “Device ID” in the “Receive IBM IoT BMX command to Edge” node to “kpbmxtoedge20171207”

+Make a note of the above 2 Device IDs
 Note that, this ID must be the same as the Device ID that will be set later in Node–RED flow in IBM Cloud

 ## 6.4	User signs up for IBM Internet of Things Starter service on IBM Cloud

-Go to [IBM Cloud Catalog]( https://console.bluemix.net/catalog/) and type “node-red” in the search box.
+* Go to [IBM Cloud Catalog]( https://console.bluemix.net/catalog/) and type “node-red” in the search box.
-This displays a list of components that match the search criteria in IBM Cloud.
+* This displays a list of components that match the search criteria in IBM Cloud.
-Select the “Node-RED starter” Service
+* Select the “Node-RED starter” Service

 ![png](doc/images/iea_nodered_bmx.png)

-Fill in the details in the Node-RED service creation page
+* Fill in the details in the Node-RED service creation page
 ![png](doc/images/iea_nodered_bmx_form.png)

-Select the 30 days trial plan and click “Create”
+* Select the 30 days trial plan and click “Create”

 ![png](doc/images/iea_nodered_bmx_plan.png)
-The Node-RED service will be created under “Cloud Foundry App” and the service will be started by default.
+* The Node-RED service will be created under “Cloud Foundry App” and the service will be started by default.
-Click on “Visit App URL” in the Service status page.
+* Click on “Visit App URL” in the Service status page.
-You will be asked for a User ID and password.
-This is for accessing the Node-RED flows that will be created by you in future.
+* You will be asked for a User ID and password.
+This is for accessing the Node-RED flows that will be created
+  by you in future.
-Enter a UserID and password and make a note of it.
-You will need it later when you relogin and work on your Node-RED flows.
+* Enter a UserID and password and make a note of it.
+You will need it later when you relogin and work on your
+  Node-RED flows.
-In the next page, you will be provided with options for browsing “Available Bluemix nodes”.
+* In the next page, you will be provided with options for browsing “Available Bluemix nodes”.
-Select “node-red-contrib-ibm-wiotp-device-ops”and click “Next”
+* Select “node-red-contrib-ibm-wiotp-device-ops”and click “Next”

 ![png](doc/images/iea_nodered_bmx_iotp.png)
 ![png](doc/images/iea_nodered_bmx_edlaunch.png)

-“Go to Node-RED flow editor”
+* Click on “Go to Node-RED flow editor”.
 You will be presented with a blank Node-RED flow tab

 ![png](doc/images/iea_nodered_bmx_blank.png)

-As a sample trial, drag and drop the input node that says “ibmiot” into the blank tab “Flow 1”.
+As a trial, drag and drop the input node that says “ibmiot” into the blank tab “Flow 1”.
 You can see a description of the functions of this node.
 You can experiment further to get yourself comfortable with
 the flow.
 Discard or Save any flow you might have created, we will be using from pre-built flows that are made available
 in the git repo.